ObaraOrg/obara_lab/README.md

           iqrsh -g [TSUBAME group]-l h_rt=<time>
       ```

-      - After that we can run the `pip install` command with the help of the requirements file inside the project
+      - After that we can run the `pip install` command with the help of the requirements file inside the project.
       ```sh
           pip install -r requirements/requirements.txt
       ```

   2. The developers way of doing it by using `direnv` and `pyenv`, for this please follow this guide [here](documentation/setup_py_environment.md)

-     - For `python` version control, there is `pyenv` that can be pulled from  `git`, see the [tutorial](https://github.com/pyenv/pyenv#installation)), you can use it for version management of `python` (up to **3.7.13**, **CentOS 6.x** is deprecated and it misses a lot of package support)
+     - For `python` version control, there is `pyenv` that can be pulled from  `git`, see the [tutorial](https://github.com/pyenv/pyenv#installation)), you can use it for version management of `python` (up to **3.7.13**, **CentOS 6.x** is deprecated and it misses a lot of package support).
-     - Same goes for the TSUBAME, you can install `pyenv` to manage your `python` and install packages more easily :P
+     - Same goes for the TSUBAME, you can install `pyenv` to manage your `python` and install packages more easily :P.
-     - Also `direnv` can be also used for even more facile version control of the Linux environment, not only for `python` version control (much more recommended)
+     - Also `direnv` can be also used for even more facile version control of the Linux environment, not only for `python` version control (much more recommended).

 <br>